Category

 Mitigate cybersecurity threats

-Your assessment should evaluate the effectiveness of any surveillance systems, security cameras, access controls, and security policies to ensure they meet any requirements and expectations.
+Your assessment should evaluate the effectiveness of any surveillance systems, security cameras, access controls, and security policies to ensure they meet requirements and expectations.
 By revealing potential physical security weaknesses, you’ll be better able to implement improved safeguards that bolster your overall cybersecurity.

 Maintain regulatory compliance